Marcy Tigner: Biography

-Hartwick was born to Perry and Erma Berkley Hartwick in Wichita, Kansas, on August 24, 1921.
+Hartwick was born to Perry and Erma Berkey Hartwick in Wichita, Kansas on August 24, 1921.
 Tigner's first instrument was the piano, but she switched to trombone subsequent to hearing a performance of gospel music on the instrument.
 She accomplished some proficiency on the trombone, winning performance contests at various levels.
 Her family moved to Oregon, where she played trombone in the Portland Junior Symphony and graduated from Portland's Grant High School.
 She studied music at the University of Oregon, graduating from there.
 As a youth her voice was mocked, and she attempted to train her voice, which was un-naturally strident of a high register, through formal voice lessons but these failed and she put her energies into the trombone.
 In 1946 she was briefly a resident of Albany, Oregon.
-She married Malcolm Everett Tigner in 1942, with whom she had two daughters, and settled in the Eugene, Oregon, area.
+She married Malcolm Everett Tigner in 1942, with whom she had two daughters, and settled in the Eugene, Oregon area.

 Tigner's first recordings were as a trombonist, made with organist and prolific Christian recording artist Lorin Whitney.
 Slightly later she released a solo trombone album for the Christian Faith label.